tseccull/motes/README.md

 research.
 Need a Zenodo DOI?

 # Project Status
 Currently in final stages of development toward v1.0 and release.
-Updates and inclusion of optimal extraction capability are to be included in the near future.
+Dominik's optimal extraction rotuine is now formally included in MOTES.
 Documentation is still to be written, as well as an accompanying article that will likely be submitted to one of the AAS journals.

 # Installation
 Python 3 is recommended for running MOTES.
 It is compatible with Python 2.7, but is also noticably slower.